 We ate a lot of nachos.

 Eventually, we needed to branch out from the regular old nachos and started trying different varieties.
 There are some awesome nacho recipes out there people!
-We have a collection of some great ones coming up.
+We have a whole collection of amazing nacho recipes here!

 Jalapeno Popper Nachos – Step-by-Step Instructions